physicsmattersmcgill/physicsmattersmcgill/pages/simon_g.md

 <br><br>
 <b>What do you like about Physics?</b>
 <br><br>
 Why is the rainbow curved, and why do its colours appear in a certain order?
 Why does the oscillation period of a pendulum not depend on its mass?
-I love physics because it explains the world around us from fundamental principles, and in quantifiable manner.And, a number of open questions remain unanswered, so there will always be something to learn and understand!
+I love physics because it explains the world around us from fundamental principles, and in quantifiable manner.
+And, a number of open questions remain unanswered, so there will always be something to learn and understand!
 <br><br>
 <b>What outreach activities are you currently leading or have led in the past?</b>
 <br><br>
 I joined AstroMcGill as soon as I started my Master’s at McGill.
 For the past two years, I have been one of the coordinators of public lectures that we organize in collaboration with Physics Matters.
-I am also involved in other outreach activities, such as our popularAstronomy on Tap events.
+I am also involved in other outreach activities, such as our popular Astronomy on Tap events.
 <br><br>
 <b>What inspires you to do outreach?</b>
 <br><br>